exceljs/exceljs/README.md

 worksheet.addRow(rowValues);

 // Get a row object.
-If it doesn't already exist, a new empty one will be returned
+If it doesn't already exist, a new empty one will be returned var row = worksheet.getRow(5);

-// Note: interface change - this used to return a sparse array, now returns row object var row = worksheet.getRow(5);
+// Set a specific row height
+row.height = 42.5;

 row.getCell(1).value = 5; // A5's value set to 5
 row.getCell("name").value = "Zeb"; // B5's value set to "Zeb" - assuming column 2 is still keyed by name